BenjaminTrapani/gpu-no-sql/README.txt

 // Done on the GPU
 std::vector<int> keyValueFilterGPU(char *key, GPUDB_Type type, GPUDB_Data data);

-// Searches the given ids for all matches to both key and a document
+// Searches the given ids for all matches to both key and a document type
 // Done on the GPU
 std::vector<int> keyIDFilterGPU(char *key, std::vector<int> ids);